Skip to content

 The HDMI cable is bad

-HDMI cable works with TV but signal no good enough for RCK
+HDMI cable works with TV but signal not good enough for RCK

 The HDMI port on the camera does not work

-If there is a working RCK and camera, then switch out each piece one at a time to determine the exact issue
+If there is a working RCK and camera, then switch out each piece one at a time to determine the exact part that causes it not to work